Crypto Lending Insurance

 Most platforms only allow coverage providers to vote if they hold the platform token.
 Users with full membership rights can vote on claims by insured parties.

-Claim verification can sometimes be done automatically instead of by community vote.
+Sometimes automatic claim verification can take the place of community vote.
 Most platforms process automatic claims with oracles.
 Oracles are mechanisms that verify and supply external information to a smart contract.

 These oracles track the outcome of certain events and pass the information to the DAO.
 Using this feature can lessen disputes over unpaid claims.